ishtms/learn-nodejs-hard-way/chapters/ch05-velocy-our-backend-framework.md

 ### Building our own database

-We will also create a basic in-memory database with indexing support.
+We will also create a basic in-memory key-value database.
 This mini in-memory database will provide users with a lightweight and efficient solution for storing and retrieving data within their applications.

 While it won't have the full range of capabilities found in dedicated databases, it will serve as a valuable tool for scenarios where a simple and fast data storage option is needed, without relying on other third party tools.